automata-network/docs/docs/claim/claim-guide.md

 ![withdraw](../assets/claim/withdraw.png)

-Once the transaction is complete, do one of the following methods to verify that the tokens have been transferred to your account.
+Once the transaction is complete, use one of the following methods to verify that the tokens have been transferred to your account.

 1. Etherscan